Emama-Nahid/Q-Interference-Memory-Efficient-Quantum-Inspired-Attention/README.md

-# Q-BypassGPT
+# Q-Interference

-Q-BypassGPT is a GPT-style language model with **quantum-inspired phase-aware attention** and an **exact memory-bypassed factorization**.
+Q-Interference is a GPT-style language model with **quantum-inspired phase-aware attention** and an **exact memory-bypassed factorization**.

 The model keeps the standard GPT backbone and only changes the attention compatibility score:

 - **Baseline GPT**: standard scaled dot-product attention
 - **Naive interference attention**: direct phase-aware token-pair-feature interaction
-- **Q-BypassGPT**: exact trigonometric factorization that avoids explicitly materializing the large `T x T x d_h` intermediate tensor
+- **Q-Interference**: exact trigonometric factorization that avoids explicitly materializing the large `T x T x d_h` intermediate tensor

 This repository is designed as a **VS Code-ready starter project** for: